Suggestions

 pod install --repo-update

-2. After run cocoapods command, open project file .xcworkspace
+2. After running cocoapods command, open project file .xcworkspace

 <key>NSCameraUsageDescription</key>